z2-2z/chameleon/README.md

 Re-implementation of [Gramatron](https://github.com/HexHive/Gramatron) with an emphasis on performance and ease-of-use.

 Chameleon builds on the theoretical foundations of Gramatron.
-It also converts a context-free grammar into a PDA, which is then used to generate and mutate inputs.
-However, while other Gramatron-based tools realize this PDA as data (e.g. in form of a matrix), this tool realizes it as code and generates a mutation and generation procedure in C, which achieves >= 3x more performance.
+It converts a context-free grammar into a push-down automaton and uses this to generate/mutate inputs.
+However, while other Gramatron-based tools realize the PDA as data (e.g. in form of a matrix), this tool translates the production rules of a grammar into code and produces a mutation and generation procedure in C. This achieves >= 3x more performance.

 Chameleon offers
 - Support for text AND binary content